-CLUBB (Cloud Layers Unified By Binormals) is a parameterization of turbulence and cloud processes in the Earth’s atmosphere.
-It is a 1D model that predicts the evolution of fields as a function of altitude but not horizontal position.
-It may be run as a standalone single-column model, or it may be implemented as a subgrid parameterization in a large-scale weather forecast or general circulation model.
+CLUBB (Cloud Layers Unified By Binormals) is a parameterization of turbulence and cloud macrophysics in the Earth’s atmosphere.
+It is a 1D model that predicts the evolution of fields as a function of altitude (but not horizontal position).
+It may be run as a standalone single-column model, or it may be implemented as a subgrid-scale parameterization in a large-scale weather forecast or general circulation model.
+CLUBB is the default parameterization in several global models, including CESM2, E3SMv3, and NorESM2.

 CLUBB is a unified parameterization.
 It uses a single algorithm to model many cloud types, such as cumulus, stratocumulus, cumulus-rising-into-stratocumulus, and Arctic clouds.
-In addition, it models clear convective boundary layers and stably stratified boundary layers, and it is being generalized to handle altostratocumulus clouds and deep convective clouds.
+In addition, it models clear convective boundary layers and stably stratified boundary layers.
+It is being generalized to handle deep convective clouds.

 CLUBB is based on the assumed PDF method.
-It strives to predict the subgrid-scale probability density function (PDF) of moisture, heat content, and turbulence within each grid box and for each model timestep.
-This PDF can be used to diagnose useful quantities such as cloud fraction and liquid water content.
+It estimates the subgrid-scale probability density function (PDF) of moisture, heat content, and turbulence within each grid box at each model timestep.
+This PDF can be used to consistently diagnose several useful quantities such as cloud fraction and buoyancy flux.

 CLUBB is being co-developed by researchers at University of Wisconsin — Milwaukee and researchers elsewhere.
 CLUBB’s source code is freely available at https://github.com/larson-group/clubb_release.